e-HAIL Members

 Professor, Human Genetics; Computational Medicine and Bioinformatics

-Areas of Expertise: Biomedical data science; biostatistics; bioinformatics.
+Areas of Expertise: Biomedical data science; biostatistics; bioinformatics

 Publications: